 Dictation: Students practice their spelling words in the context of phrases, and later of sentences.
 This focused practice activity supports students in the transition to spelling correctly in free writing.
 Three levels of dictation match the spelling words students are learning.

-Day 4: Words in Action
+Part 4: Words in Action

 - Practice: Students practice the phonograms and their spelling words with games and other activities, continuing to build fluency and mastery with what they are learning.